Skip to content

 Missing events for privileged operationsCoverage gap in audit configurationCorrect log type enablement and re-verify

-8) Network and storage baseline controls
+8) Network and storage baseline — most cloud exposure comes from misconfiguration, not intrusion

-Network baseline essentials
+Network baseline essentials:

-• Restrict management interfaces to approved paths
+• Restrict management interfaces and administrative access to approved network paths

-• Segment workloads by environment and trust level
+• Segment workloads by environment and trust level using separate VPCs or subnets

-• Review egress controls for sensitive workloads
+• Apply egress controls to sensitive workloads to prevent unexpected data exfiltration paths

-Storage baseline essentials
+Storage baseline essentials:

-• Explicitly controlled public access exceptions
+• All public access exceptions require explicit approval and documentation

-• Classification-aware access and retention controls
+• Access and retention controls aligned to data classification

 AreaHigh-Risk PatternBaseline Expectation

-• Control being bypassed
+• The specific control being bypassed

-• Expiration date and review schedule
+• An expiration date and review schedule

-• Validation evidence
+• Validation evidence showing the compensating controls are working

 Exception AttributeRequired Value